 ECT may be a successful treatment for some cases of tardive dyskinesia.
 In this review, the authors accumulate all the recent evidence for the efficacy of ECT in treating tardive dyskinesia and make recommendations following data analysis.

-Here, read the case of a patient who met some criteria for depression with seasonal pattern and seasonal affective disorder, but not all, posing a diagnostic dilemma.
+Here, read about the case of a patient who met some criteria for depression with seasonal pattern and seasonal affective disorder, but not all, posing a diagnostic dilemma.
 Could agomelatine be a possible treatment option?

 Could increased social cohesion through shared experience mitigate the impact of pandemics on suicide rates?
 Here, the authors explore the impact of the 1918–1920 influenza pandemic on suicide rates and discuss their findings in the context of COVID-19.